sodazone/ocelloids-services/guides/TESTING.md

 }]'
 ```

-Alternatively, you can use the Postman collection available in the `examples/` directory to interface with the subscription API.

 ### Make an Asset Transfer

-Using the [scripts](https://github.com/sodazone/xcm-testing-tools#testing-asset-transfers) available in the `xcm-testing-tools` project, initiate a reserve-backed asset transfer using either Alice's or Bob's account.
+Utilize the [scripts](https://github.com/sodazone/xcm-testing-tools#testing-asset-transfers) in the `xcm-testing-tools` project to initiate a reserve-backed asset transfer using either Alice's or Bob's account.

-A while after the extrinsic is finalized, you should receive similar logs in the console to indicate a notification:
+After the extrinsic is finalized, you will receive similar logs in the console to indicate a notification:

 ```
 [12:07:07 UTC] INFO: [2000:in] STORED hash=0x20ad5ddb54c87125bbaf7e90329db6e5ffd577478b96d85034d2826b91c65fce:2000 (subId=asset-hub-transfers)